Air Vanuatu Flight 241

 Air Vanuatu Flight 241 was a regularly scheduled domestic passenger flight between Whitegrass Airport, Tanna and Bauerfield International Airport, Port Vila, Vanuatu.
-The aircraft primarily involved was an Air Vanuatu ATR-72-500, registered YJ-AV71.

-While over Erromango, the aircraft's right engine caught fire.
+On 28 July 2018, over Erromango, a fire broke out in the right engine of the ATR 72-500 operating the flight.
 While the pilots were able to regain control, the pilots botched their response after shutting the engine down.
 After landing in Port Vila, the pilots tried to use reverse-thrust to taxi and collided with two Britten-Norman Islanders.
 Thirteen of 43 people on board were injured due to the prior engine fire.